Asif1405/Generating-human-faces-with-Adversarial-Networks/README.md

 D(x) is a prediction for real image and D(G(z)) is prediction for the face made by generator.

 We train the two networks concurrently:
-   -Train discriminator to better distinguish real data from current generator -Train generator to make discriminator think generator is real -Since discriminator is a differentiable neural network, we train both with gradient descent.
+- Train discriminator to better distinguish real data from current generator
+- Train generator to make discriminator think generator is real
+- Since discriminator is a differentiable neural network, we train both with gradient descent.

 ### Requirements: